GhtGhoster/molek-syntez-solitaire-solver/README.md

 # MOLEK-SYNTEZ Solitaire solver

-I ain't gotten to the solving part just yet, so so far this is just a basic playable command line version of the solitaire.
+So far this is just a basic playable command line version of the solitaire.
+The first attempt naturally kills my computer whenever I try to run it cuz I suck at coding tree searches.
+Maybe I'll try something later on.

 Get the game on [steam](https://store.steampowered.com/app/1168880/MOLEKSYNTEZ/)